mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The update secret resulting from this change is an all-zero octet string of length Hash.length.

-On receipt of an Add message, new participants SHOULD send an update immediately to their key.
+After processing an Add message, new members SHOULD send an Update immediately to update their key.
 This will help to limit the tree structure degrading into subtrees, and thus maintain the protocol's efficiency.

 ## Update

-An Update message is sent by a group participant to update its leaf key pair.
-This operation provides post-compromise security with regard to the participant's prior leaf private key.
+An Update message is sent by a group member to update its leaf secret and key pair.
+This operation provides post-compromise security with regard to the member's prior leaf private key.

 ~~~~~
 struct {